 You must identify each database that AutoAlert is to poll for items matching users' queries.

-To Add a Database

-- Click the Add Database button. - Enter a username, password and database name and click OK.
-The database name is listed. - To enable the database for AutoAlert polling, click its checkbox.
+To add a database, click the Add Database button.
+Enter a user name, password and database name and click OK.
+Click the check box o enable the database for AutoAlert polling.